iszczesniak/cpp/containers/index.md

 Having a node handle, we can access the owned element with the `value` function, and move it (move its value) somewhere, e.g., to a different container of a different type.
-When the node handle is destroyed, it will destroy an element that was moved.
+When the node handle is destroyed, it will destroy the element from which we moved.

 An example: